dnnsharp/authorize-net-guide/simple_checkout.md

 You can specify the maximum quantity of each item, per order, that a customer may purchase.

+**Getting started**

+**Step 1 - Sign Up and Activate an Authorize.Net Account. **

+You will need both a merchant account and Authorize.Net Payment Gateway to accept credit cards.
+You can sign up here: https://www.authorize.net/signupnow/

+**Step 2 - Setup your items in Authorize.Net**

+Go to your account's Simple Checkout tab, and add the desired items.
+Currentlly, Authorize.Net provides three types of items: Donation, Product and Service.
+Once the item is created, make sure you Copy all the Donate/Product/Service Button Code.
+That will be something along: <form ... </form>
+**
+Step 3 - Setup Action Form**

+Add an DNN Sharp module to your page.

+Add a Button or Picture Button to your Module.

+Customize to your liking the text or the picture, then Add Action -> 'Add a Simple Checkout to a button' to On Click Handler of the newly created button.

+Paste the HTML code provided on Authorize.Net for the item in the Button Code field.

 **Settings Reference**

 * Button Code